ali-em/writeups2021/S4CTF/junior-jwt/README.md

 A zip file containing a PHP page source code.
 (You can see extracted files in [source](source/) folder in the repo)

+## TL;DR

+We should change the algorithm to `HS256` and change the role value in jwt to `admin` and sign it with the given public key.

 ## Writeup

 Looking at the source code, we see a class called `JWT` that provides `encode` and `decode` methods and also some helper functions for URL decoding.